MuseCon 1 Logo

 A: Yes, but not from dues.
 Our main goal is teaching, which by itself requires no money.
 If props or other materials are needed, the member provides it themselves, or asks another member if they have materials.
 We are a very cooperative group.
 Many of us have supplies we have collected as part of our own interests.
 If we cannot find donated materials, there may be a small fee to cover class materials.

 Not all MuseCon organization members attend the convention, as that is not the only thing we do.
 Most of our activities involve 3-5 members each, and anywhere from five to eighty members of general public.
-Some examples of events we have held in the preceding 12 months:
+Some examples of events we have participated in previously:

 In each of these cases, we did not charge an attendance fee.
 We were asked by these organizations if we would come and give classes or demonstrations.
 Hotel, materials, and travel expenses came out of the pockets of the MuseCon members giving the classes.